-It is now well-understood that non-reversible chains offer significant advantages over their reversible counterparts~\citep{neal1998suppressing,rey2015irreversible,bierkens2016non,duncan2016variance}.
-We illustrate this advantage in a simulated study (Sec.~\ref{sec:gaussian-data-with}) under a Gaussian graphical model.
-In this study, the parallel sampler achieves significantly faster convergence and better mixing properties than the single-move counterpart.
-To assess the improvements attributable to our newly developed class of decomposability-maintaining perturbations, we compare our parallel sampler to~\cite{Green01032013}'s junction tree sampler (Sec.~\ref{sec:comp-graph-doma}).
-In so doing, we achieve a significant reduction in within-sample correlation, faster and more stable convergence, and up to a five-fold increase in the sampler's acceptance rate when compared to~\cite{Green01032013}'s.
-A Python package to accompany this work is available\footnote{\url{https://github.com/melmasri/parallelDG}}.
+It is now well-understood that non-reversible chains offer great advantages over reversible counterparts~\citep{neal1998suppressing,rey2015irreversible,bierkens2016non,duncan2016variance}.
+We illustrate this advantage in a simulated study (Sec.~\ref{sec:gaussian-data-with}), under a Gaussian graphical model.
+Under this study, the parallel sampler achieves significantly faster convergence, and better mixing properties, than the single-move counterpart.
+To assess the improvements due to our newly developed decomposability-maintaining perturbation conditions, we compare our parallel sampler to~\cite{Green01032013}'s junction tree sampler (Sec.~\ref{sec:comp-graph-doma}).
+In which, we achieve significant reduction in within-sample correlation, faster and more stable convergence, and up to 5 folds increase in the sampler's acceptance rate, in comparison to~\cite{Green01032013}'s.
+Accompany this work a Python package located at \url{https://github.com/melmasri/parallelDG}.

-Our characterization of the multi-edge partitioning sets and the parallel sampling approach are likely applicable to different statistical problems, such as the sampling of directed acyclical graphs and possibly also to computational graph theory.
+Our characterization of the multi-edge partitioning sets and the parallel sampling approach, are likely application to different statistical problems, such as the sampling of directed acyclical graphs, possibly, also to computational graph theory.
 As with~\cite{giudici1999decomposable,Green01032013,olsson2019bayesian}, our latent junction tree sampler can be used with proper parameter-inference methods in different statistical models.
 An important example is the multinomial models for discrete data~\citep{tarantola2004mcmc}.